 Is your salary ready for the end of year?

-As an employer, you are responsible for ensuring that the bookkeeping and accounting obligations are met by submitting annual accounts.
-This applies even if payroll processing, payment and withholding is carried out by a payroll agency.
+As an employer, you are responsible for ensuring that bookkeeping and accounting obligations are met when submitting the annual financial statements.
+This is true even if payroll processing, payments, and deductions are managed by a payroll bureau.

-Every employer who has paid wages in a calendar month is obligated to report these to the Danish Customs and Tax Administration.
-As an employer, you must also secure basic vouchers, control trail and transaction trail, cf. the Danish Bookkeeping Act.
+Any employer who has made salary payments during a calendar month is required to report these to the tax authorities (SKAT).
+As an employer, you must also ensure that basic records, audit trails, and transaction logs are maintained in accordance with the Bookkeeping Act.

 Cap on Deductions for Elevated Salaries